onegite/shangchi/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to 123Movies Watch Shang-Chi and the Legend of the Ten Rings (2021) Movie Online Full Free Streaming's documentation!
+123Movies Watch Shang-Chi and the Legend of the Ten Rings (2021) Movie Online Full Free Streaming's
 =============================================================================================================================

 .. toctree::